File your taxes with confidence.

 No doubt about it, winning the lottery dramatically changes a person’s life.
 A financial windfall of that magnitude quickly grants you a level of financial freedom you probably have trouble imagining.

 But becoming a Mega Millions or Powerball jackpot winner doesn’t change everything.
-If you are the lucky winner, you still have to worry about bills and taxes – especially the taxes on your lottery winnings.
-That’s why it’s crucial to get up to speed on how lottery winnings are taxed before you strike it big.
+If you are the lucky winner, you still have to worry about bills and taxes.
+This is when a lottery tax calculator comes handy.

 Lottery winnings are considered ordinary taxable income for both federal and state tax purposes.
 That means your winnings are taxed the same as your wages or salary.
 And you must report the entire amount you receive each year on your tax return.

-For example, let’s say you elected to receive your lottery winnings in the form of annuity payments and received $50,000 in 2019.
-You must report that money as income on your 2019 tax return.
-The same is true, however, if you take a lump-sum payout in 2019.
+For example, let’s say you elected to receive your lottery winnings in the form of annuity payments and received $50,000 in 2023.
+You must report that money as income on your 2023 tax return.
+The same is true, however, if you take a lump-sum payout in 2023.
 You must report that entire amount as well.
+For this, a tax calculator is an essential tool.

-Note: Before you receive one dollar, the IRS automatically takes 25 percent of your winnings as tax money.
+Tax Tip: Before you receive one dollar, the IRS automatically takes 24% of your winnings as tax money.
 You’re expected to pay the rest of your tax bill on that prize money when you file your return.

 What is the tax rate for lottery winnings?

 When it comes to federal taxes, lottery winnings are taxed according to the federal tax brackets.
 Therefore, you won’t pay the same tax rate on the entire amount.
 The tax brackets are progressive, which means portions of your winnings are taxed at different rates.
-Depending on the number of your winnings, your federal tax rate could be as high as 37 percent.
+Depending on the number of your winnings, your federal tax rate could be as high as 37% as per the lottery tax calculation.

 State and local tax rates vary by location.
-Some states don’t impose an income tax while others withhold over 15 percent.
+Some states don’t impose an income tax while others withhold over 15%.
 Also, some states have withholding rates for non-residents, meaning even if you don’t live there, you still have to pay taxes to that state.

 Do I have to pay state taxes on lottery winnings if I don’t live in the state where I bought the ticket?

 Most states don’t withhold taxes when the winner doesn’t reside there.
-In fact, of the 43 states that participate in multistate lotteries, only two withhold taxes from nonresidents.
-Arizona and Maryland both tax the winnings of people who live out-of-state.
+In fact, of the states that participate in multistate lotteries, only two withhold taxes from nonresidents.
+Arizona and Maryland both tax the winnings of people who live out of state.

 Can I change the amount of tax the lottery withholds?

-You don’t have a choice on how much state or federal tax is withheld from your winnings.
+Unfortunately, you don’t have a choice on how much state or federal tax is withheld from your winnings.
 The only piece you can control is how much money you save to cover any extra money you may owe.
+For this, you can use a federal tax calculator.

 Do lottery winnings count as earned income for Social Security purposes?